Jon Stoessl

 Full Member

-Jon Stoessl is Professor & Head of Neurology and holds a Tier 1 Canada Research Chair in Parkinson’s.
-He was previously the Director of the Djavad Mowafaghian Centre for Brain Health, Director of the Pacific Parkinson’s Research Centre and Parkinson’s Foundation Centre of Excellence at UBC.
+Dr. Jon Stoessl is a professor of Neurology at UBC, editor-in-chief of Movement Disorders, and the past Canada Research Chair in Parkinson’s Disease.
+He was also previously the Director of the Djavad Mowafaghian Centre for Brain Health, Director of the Pacific Parkinson’s Research Centre and Parkinson’s Foundation Centre of Excellence at UBC.

 Contact Info